singlebyted/move-your-ass-or-die-faster/README.en-US.md

 [简体中文](./README.md) | English

-In order to remind you not to sit for a long time, this program generates a warning picture with the number of sharing in the afternoon of each working day.
+In order to remind you not to sit for a long time, this program generates a warning picture with the number of sharing and send it to chat in the afternoon of each working day, the number will be increased by one for each generated.

 Inspired by an internet picture. :)